ImaanSidhu3/ImaanSidhu3.github.io/_projects/7_project.md

     Here is the terminal view during the game, showing whether the AI is able to calculate a safe move or make a random guess.
 </div>

-All code for this project is viewable at: https://github.com/ImaanSidhu3/MineSweeper
+All code for this project is viewable at: [Link Text](https://github.com/ImaanSidhu3/MineSweeper)